Loading

 ACTUAL_LOGGED_IN_USER_ID005XXXXXXXXXXX1 (Edwin)

-Reason: Because sharing the case will automatically give read access to the parent account, only the account owner or a user with sufficient permissions can complete this operation.
-(Edwin's edit permission on the account is not sufficient.)
+Because sharing the case will automatically give read access to the parent account, only the account owner or a user with sufficient permissions can complete this operation.
+Edwin's edit permission on the account is not sufficient.

-Anand is the owner of Contact C1, but isn’t the owner of the contact’s parent account, Account A1.
+Anand is the owner of Contact C1, but isn't the owner of the contact's parent account, Account A1.
 Because he owns Contact C1, Anand has implicit read access to Account A1.
-Anand tries to transfer ownership of Contact C1 to his teammate Ciara, but Anand sees an error and can’t complete the operation.
-After Anand sees the error, the admin can query the event log file.
-The admin sees that there are two logs with the same REQUEST_ID.
-The admin focuses on these values:
+Anand tries to transfer ownership of Contact C1 to his teammate Ciara, but sees an error and can't complete the operation.
+After Anand sees the error, the admin queries the event log file and finds two logs with the same REQUEST_ID.

 FieldValue